Our Family of Companies

 Macro Conditions Chart showing percent of Risk Appetite.

-See more information on risk budgeting
+Learn more about risk budgeting

-Introduction to Index Equivalent Spread Duration
+Introduction to Index-Equivalent Spread Duration

 The risk budgeting process for Fort Washington is fundamentally based on managing spread risk.
-Due to the shortcomings of traditional measures of spread risk, we’ve implemented a proprietary measure that is used throughout the portfolio management process - Index Equivalent Spread Duration (IESD).
+Due to the shortcomings of traditional measures of spread risk, we’ve implemented a proprietary measure that is used throughout the portfolio management process - Index-Equivalent Spread Duration (IESD).
 IESD is a modified version of spread duration that measures a portfolio’s sensitivity to changes in spread relative to a market equivalent.
 However, as IESD is the primary risk metric used within the risk budget process, we enhanced it to adjust for two factors that increase the forecasting accuracy of the metric:

 1. The tendency for riskier bonds to experience larger spread moves.